Skip to main content

 With that in mind, let's look at the key concepts of the metamodel:

-The Metamodel is broken down into 4 workspaces with references connecting them:
+The metamodel is broken down into several workspaces and components with references connecting them:

 • Business Capabilities